Current position: Research Associate, UConn Health Center

 Ukrainian Institute for Public Health Policy, Kyiv, Ukraine

 Research Interest: Sexual Health and HIV/STI Prevention; Substance Abuse; Addiction Medicine; Translational and Implementation Research

-Martha Bojko received her Ph.D. in Anthropology from the University of Connecticut and is currently a Post-Doctoral Research Associate in the Department of Internal Medicine AIDS Program at Yale University School of Medicine.
-As an applied medical anthropologist with a public health focus, Dr. Bojko utilizes a mixed methods approach in her research on gender, sexual health, substance use, and HIV/STI prevention and treatment among young adults in global settings, specifically in Ukraine.
+Dr. Bojko is currently working as a research associate at the University of Connecticut Health Center.
+She received her Ph.D. in Anthropology from the University of Connecticut and was a Post-Doctoral Research Associate in the Department of Internal Medicine AIDS Program at Yale University School of Medicine.
+As an applied medical anthropologist with a public health focus, Dr. Bojko utilized a mixed methods approach in her research on gender, sexual health, substance use, and HIV/STI prevention and treatment among young adults in global settings, specifically in Ukraine.

-As part of the GHES Fellowship, Dr. Bojko will be working under the mentorship of Dr. Frederick Altice (Yale University) and Dr. Sergey Dvoryak (UIPHP) on a research project aimed at expanding access to and retention on medication-assisted therapies (MAT), including methadone (MMT) and buprenorphine treatment (BMT), for HIV prevention and treatment in Ukraine.
-Her research will focus on identifying and assessing the barriers and facilitators at the client-, program-, and community-levels to receiving MAT.
-Macro-level structural factors (economic, political, social, cultural) associated with HIV/AIDS and substance abuse treatment in Ukraine will also be assessed.
+As part of the GHES Fellowship, Dr. Bojko worked under the mentorship of Dr. Frederick Altice (Yale University) and Dr. Sergey Dvoryak (UIPHP) on a research project aimed at expanding access to and retention on medication-assisted therapies (MAT), including methadone (MMT) and buprenorphine treatment (BMT), for HIV prevention and treatment in Ukraine.
+Her research focused on identifying and assessing the barriers and facilitators at the client-, program-, and community-levels to receiving MAT.
+Macro-level structural factors (economic, political, social, cultural) associated with HIV/AIDS and substance abuse treatment in Ukraine was assessed.

 These are selected publications associated with the fellowship: